The "Citizenship Question"

-Earlier this year, the National League of Cities (NLC) and the National Association of Latino Elected Officials (NALEO) Educational Fund expressed our sentiments to the Department of Commerce that untested questions should not be added to the mandatory census questionnaire outside of the normal process.
+The National League of Cities (NLC) and the National Association of Latino Elected Officials (NALEO) Educational Fund expressed our sentiments to the Department of Commerce that untested questions should not be added to the mandatory census questionnaire outside of the normal process.
 Regardless of whether the question is included on the final form, it remains critical that every community is accurately counted during the 2020 Census.

 Both organizations will continue to update our memberships on the status of the question and provide 2020 Census resources as needed over the next two years, including how to guide the public with concerns about this matter.

 January 15, 2019 - Southern District of New York issues ruling on New York v.
 Commerce